Betty Plant

-Betty Alice Plant QSM (11 January 1920 – 15 November 2002) was New Zealand netball player.
+Betty Alice Plant QSM (11 January 1920 – 15 November 2002) was a New Zealand netball player.
 She played as centre and was captain of the New Zealand team in the third Test against the touring Australian team in 1948.
 She was later active in netball administration and Guiding, and was closely involved in saving Old St Paul's, Wellington, from demolition in the 1960s.
 In 1979, she became verger of St Paul's Cathedral, Wellington, the first woman to be appointed to the role.

 Early life

 Born in Wellington on 11 January 1920, Plant was the daughter of Thomas Plant, who worked in the silk trade, and Daisy Plant (née Wickins).
 She was educated at Wellington Girls' College, and then spent three years working in London as a clerk at Burroughs Wellcome.
 Returning to Wellington in 1939, she spent the next 30 years working as a clerk and secretary for engineering company James Niven Limited.